JoanStinson/UnityMessagingSystem/README.md

 # Unity Messaging System
-A typesafe, lightweight Unity event bus messaging system that respects the Open-Closed principle.
+A typesafe, lightweight Unity message bus system that respects the Open-Closed principle.

 <p align="center">
   <a>